 SecOps is a methodology that IT managers implement to enhance the connection, collaboration, and communication between IT security and IT operations teams.

-Security analytics is the process of using data analytics and machine learning techniques to identify and respond to cybersecurity threats in real time.
+Security analytics uses data analytics and machine learning techniques to identify and respond to cybersecurity threats in real time.

 Security intelligence describes the practice of collecting, standardizing and analyzing data that is generated by networks, applications, and other IT infrastructure in real-time.